The Travel Author

 Then I joined the Navy.
 I moved immediately to Melbourne, and my life of travel began.
 I saw a new life open before me, and with eyes wide I began to realize that the world was so much more than the tiny bubble I had always known.
 Brisbane was in my rear-view mirror, and I never intended returning.

 In the coming years I travelled the world and then settled, for want of a better word, in Newcastle, Australia.
 I loved Newcastle, and as I raised a young family, I could not have found a more beautiful and diversified place.
-I travelled to the United States, New Zealand and Bali in that time.
+I travelled to the United States, Canada, New Zealand and Bali in that time.
 I developed a passion for snow skiing which exists to this day.
-(My daughter is now an instructor, so maybe I passed something along).
+(My daughter became an instructor, so maybe I passed something along).

 But when the opportunity came to move thousands of Kilometers away to Perth, I jumped at it.
 Western Australia is an amazing place, and I loved the few years I lived there.
 But still, I yearned for more.